magmax/python-inquirer/README.md

 answers = inquirer.prompt(questions)
 ```

-{{ inquirer text }}

-## Editor
+### Editor

 Like a Text question, but used for larger answers.
 It opens external text editor which is used to collect the answer.

-The environment variables \$VISUAL and \$EDITOR, can be used to specify which editor should be used.
-If not present
-inquirer fallbacks to `vim -> emacs -> nano` in this order based on availability in the system.
+The environment variables $VISUAL and $EDITOR, can be used to specify which editor should be used.
+If not present inquirer fallbacks to `vim -> emacs -> nano` in this order based on availability in the system.

 External editor handling is done using great library [python-editor](https://github.com/fmoo/python-editor).